EV & Hybrid Zone

 2026 Chevrolet Equinox EV LT — best budget EV under $35,000

-The honest trade-offs on the Equinox EV: peak DC charging at ~150 kW lags the 800V Korean competitors, and interior execution is functional rather than premium.
-However, for daily commuters who charge at home, neither limitation matters in practice.
+The Equinox EV’s honest limitations: peak DC charging at ~150 kW is slower than the 800V Korean competition, and the interior leans functional over premium.
+For commuters who charge at home, neither limitation surfaces in daily life.
+For regular road-trippers, factor in the longer charging stops.

 Best Mid-Range Family EV 2026